• Skip to primary navigation

 As Paul traveled from Jerusalem to Damascus to hunt down Jewish Christians (Acts 8:1-3), he met the risen Lord and converted to Christianity (Acts 9).

-At Paul’s conversion, Jesus told Paul that Paul would be his messenger to the Gentiles (Acts 9:15; Acts 26:15-18; Galatians 1:11-16).
+At Paul’s conversion, Jesus told Paul he would be the messenger to the Gentiles (Acts 9:15; Acts 26:15-18; Galatians 1:11-16).

-After his conversion Paul spent some time in Arabia, probably being taught by the Risen Lord Jesus (Gal 1:15-21).
+After his conversion Paul spent some time in Arabia, probably being taught by the risen Lord Jesus (Gal 1:15-21).

 Eventually Barnabas brought Paul to Antioch (Acts 11:19-29) to help with the newly formed church there.